 Doctors are not convinced that patients should be researching conditions and treatments online.
 In fact, in the 2010 Consumer Reports survey, only 8% of the respondents thought it was “very helpful”.

 More recently, in 2018, Merck Manuals surveyed 240 family doctors at an industry conference.
-97% of respondents reported they’ve had patients come to appointments with misinformation based on online research.
+Alarmingly, 97% of respondents believe patients come to appointments with misinformation based on their own online research.

 However, it’s also possible that patients can find information online that is helpful to their doctor.
 Doctors, particularly primary care doctors, must have knowledge regarding a vast number of medical conditions, tests, medications and treatments.